igopalan/Analyzing-Crimes-in-Chicago/README.md

 # Analyzing-Crimes-in-Chicago
-Using the Chicago Data Portal https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2 I analyzed 5.3 million reported crimes in Chicago from 2003 to 2018, and then narrowed my focus to 2018.
+Chicago has frequently made the news for its high murder rate and gun violence, including being admonished by the Trump Administration in 2017.
+However, overall crime and homicides decreased year over year, making the city safer today despite what various news sources report.
-What factors contribute to a crime being violent or property related?¶ Where/When Violent or Property crimes may occur?
+The Chicago Data Portal https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2, was used.
-Overall crime, as categorized either 'Violent' or 'Property' related, has steadily declined year over year.
+This project utilizes supervised and unsupervised learning techniques to analyze reported crimes across Chicago (specifically crimes that are classified as either Violent, or Property related), from 2003 through 2018.
+Further exploration continues for crimes reported in 2018.
+The readers of this report will be able to understand the following upon completion:

-The homicide rate also decreased as well.
+1. Is Chicago safer today?

-Crimes involving a gun resulted in incidents categorized as 'Violent', though not all violent crimes included a weapon.
+2. What factors contribute to a crime being violent or property related?

-Violent crimes were more related to the day (weekend), where as Property crimes were associated to the hour.
+3. Where/When Violent or Property crimes may occur?¶